Tripod Overview and Review of Sirui P-324S Monopod

 I have used this monopod on a few jobs now and definitely feel it is one of my "better buys".
 It is easy to carry, super quick to set up/put down/extend etc and helps me create super stable footage or better stills in low light.

 The fact that the base quickly turns into a table top tripod is a great bonus.
-The Sirui P-324SR feels incredibly well made and the base legs click into place with a solid "click" and the whole thing just oozes quality.
+The Sirui P-324SR feels incredibly well made.
+The base legs click into place with a solid "click" and the whole thing just oozes quality.

 The diameter is thick enough to get a good grip and the feet are wide enough for me to let go of the whole unit, with camera on board, and let it stand*.

-I haven’t used the Sirui heads, video or stills, so I opted for a trusted, high quality Manfrotto video head…the Manfrotto MVH502AH Pro Video Head.
+I haven’t used the Sirui heads, video or stills, so I opted for a trusted, high quality Manfrotto video head: Manfrotto MVH502AH Pro Video Head.

 For the price, this works very well and the fluid movements, along with adjustable tensions are super smooth.
-The counterbalance works well although I tend not to use this on a monopod but have used it on my slider and the whole set up works well.
+The counterbalance works well although I tend not to use this on a monopod.
+I have used it on my slider and the whole set up works well.

 It is fairly large but "hollow" in design which makes it a bit lighter than similar heads.
 The handle is fairly short and doesn’t extend but does the job well enough for me to make nice, slow and smooth pan and tilts.

-The locking mechanism is inside the main head and can be tricky to use if you have large fingers but to be honest, you only use this to lock the head in place for transport as the controls for adjusting the tensions are on the outside.
+The locking mechanism is inside the main head and can be tricky to use if you have large fingers.
+To be honest though, you only use this to lock the head in place for transport as the controls for adjusting the tensions are on the outside.

-This is situated too centrally for my liking which means when I use a DSLR or mirrorless camera such as the Panasonic GH5, the base of the camera gets in the way of the locking switch.
+This is situated too centrally for my liking.
+This means when I use a DSLR or mirrorless camera such as the Panasonic GH5, the base of the camera gets in the way of the locking switch.

-This means that I have to position the camera slightly back in the mount, even with the long base plate, which can be annoying but it doesn’t affect the use and movement etc.
+This means that I have to position the camera slightly back in the mount, even with the long base plate.
+This can be annoying but it doesn’t affect the use and movement etc.

-The biggest bonus for me is that my two base plates used on my large Manfrotto video tripod/head also fit this one so I have interchangeable plates for two cameras and my Canon 70-200L 2.8 IS lens for quick and easy swap-overs.
+The biggest bonus for me is that my two base plates used on my large Manfrotto video tripod/head also fit this one.
+I now have interchangeable plates for two cameras and my Canon 70-200L 2.8 IS lens for quick and easy swap-overs.

-If you are after a superb, stable solution that is great for weddings, general walk around photography and video work or for travelling, the Sirui P-324SR monopod and Manfrotto MVH502AH head combo is spot on!
+Are after a superb, stable solution that is great for weddings, general walk around photography and video work?
+Maybe for for travelling?
+The Sirui P-324SR monopod and Manfrotto MVH502AH head combo is spot on!

 The Kit I Used In This Video Review

-Links to the kit shown in this video are shown below for you to buy or read more reviews from Amazon.
-Please note that these are affiliate links that pay me a small kickback if you buy through them which helps keep this site running (I don’t get rich through them trust me).
+Links to the kit shown in this video are shown above for you to buy or read more reviews from Amazon.
+Please note that these are affiliate links that pay me a small kickback if you buy through them which helps keep this site running.